-I'll present one lecture each month, January through April, on Radiddlepa patterns, shime technique, and composition.
+I'll present one lecture each month, March, April, and May on Radiddlepa patterns, shime technique, and composition.
 These lectures are meant to inspire, packed with juicy tips on extended technique and groove, and provide insight into the piece itself.
 They'll also provide my take on taiko philosophy, alongside in-class drumming challenges.
 Participants can simply attend these lectures and tackle as little or as much Radiddlepa as they choose.

 Players motivated to more seriously tackle the techniques and rhythms of Raddiddlepa can register for homework assignments supported by a series of private lessons.
 The video assignments are styled on the "Choose your own adventure" books, allowing students to work at their own pace and find just the drills they need.
 An example video might say,

 Homework challenge: Play along with paradiddle quarter notes at 60bpm.

 More practice?
 Click this video.